eforemeka/personal-page/content/wigdtw/week-15.md

 ## TV Series
 These are the TV shows I currently follow:
 * The Good Doctor S05 E13
-* Moon Knight S01 E03 - Steven as Moon Knight is both hilarious and annoying.
+* Moon Knight S01 E03 - Steven as Mr. Knight is both hilarious and annoying.

 ## Miscellaneous
 W brought me her laptop to upgrade to Windows 11!
 I was so happy to see her and even happier to get her laptop upgraded.
-I love the Windows 11.
+I love the Windows 11 interface.